DawoudCoders/PathfindingVisualiser-OOP--step1/README.md

 - Red line shows the shortest path

 In this repo I:
--Utilised OOP in a project for the first time
+- Utilised OOP in a project for the first time
--Built a grid of nodes that could be dragged/dropped & have blockable features -Tapped into an opensource version of the A* pathfinding algorithim to find the shortest path -Used SVG/Path to visualise this path
+- Built a grid of nodes that could be dragged/dropped & have blockable features
+- Tapped into an opensource version of the A* pathfinding algorithim to find the shortest path
+- Used SVG/Path to visualise this path

 Although I have an understanding of how the A* algorithim works, at this stage it was too complex for me to build.
 In the next repo I plan to build my own breadth first search and use that implementation.